-Want to find out more or ask a question about the Certificate in Fundamentals of Interior Design?
+Want to find out more about the Certificate in Fundamentals of Interior Design?
 Express interest to connect with this program and receive updates.

 Learn the communication skills that inform the interior design industry.
 Explore the fundamentals of design thinking and gain a better understanding of how to communicate with space-enhancing and trades professionals.